 Current Annual Base Salary: $[Amount]

-Please contact me directly if you need any additional information.
+Please contact me if you need anything else.

 Sincerely,